 Universal Credit (UC) is a new benefit administered by the Department for Work and Pensions (DWP) via your local Jobcentre Plus.
-It is being rolled out gradually across the UK.
+It is being rolled out across Leicester from June 2018.

 If you are already claiming and in receipt of benefits, you don’t need to do anything – your benefits will continue as usual for the time being.

-Currently, you need to apply if you are:
+Currently, you only need to apply if you are: